Hendrix-CS/csci151/homework/bigo.md

 * `$f(n) = 32 n + 12$`
 * `$g(n) = 5 n + 40$`

+Come to office hours ready to demonstrate their equivalency.
 Be prepared to make a similar demonstration with a different pair of functions.